 UNC's MPH Nutrition concentration prepares students to provide, evaluate and communicate nutritional and dietary guidance that improves individual and population-wide health outcomes.
 In addition to developing their knowledge of nutrition science, students will explore behavior change, communication, counseling and the effects of dietary culture on individuals and communities.

-ages, being a nutritionist could be the rewarding and enjoyable career you’ve been looking for.
+If you are a scientifically-minded, health aware, compassionate person with good communication skills who likes people of all ages, being a nutritionist could be the rewarding and enjoyable career you’ve been looking for.

 There is an extremely diverse assortment of the kinds of employers who hire nutritionists.
 They include but are not limited to: